< Terug naar resultaten

 • 5

-In the morning we transfer by private minibus to the magnificent city of Seville.
-The day is free to sightsee at our own pace.Now the capital of Andalucia, Seville was one of the first conquests of the Moors.
-After the fall of the Cordoba Caliphate in the 11th Century, under whose direction it previously lay, it became the most powerful city in 'Al Andalus'.Near the city centre is the evocative 'Giralda', an architectural masterpiece dating back to the 12th Century.
-Close by is the magnificent 'Alcazar', a complex of palaces dating back from Roman times and later used by both Moorish and Christian rulers.
-It has fine examples of Moorish and 'Mudejar' architecture, rivalling Granada's 'Alhambra', and stunning sculpted gardens.After the Christian re-conquest, Seville became famed as the gateway to the 'New World'; Christopher Columbus negotiated here with Queen Isabella to fund his epic voyage to the Americas, bringing her back untold riches and making Seville one of the wealthiest cities in Europe.
-After immersing ourselves in Seville’s history and culture during the day, we enjoy the vibrant atmosphere of the city in the evening.
-We return to the Cortijo after dinner.
+In the morning we transfer by private minibus to magnificent Seville.
+Now the capital of Andalucía, the city was one of the first conquests of the Moors.
+After the fall of the Cordoba Caliphate in the 11th century, under whose direction it previously lay, it became the most powerful city in Al-Andalus.
+The day is free to sightsee at our own pace.
+Near the city centre is the evocative Giralda, an architectural masterpiece dating to the 12th century.
+Close by is the magnificent Alcazar, a complex of palaces dating from Roman times and later used by both Moorish and Christian rulers.
+It has fine examples of Moorish and Mudejar architecture (rivalling the Alhambra in Granada) and stunning sculpted gardens.
+After the Christian reconquest, Seville became the gateway to the ‘New World’; Christopher Columbus negotiated with Queen Isabella here to fund his voyage to the Americas, bringing her back untold riches and making Seville one of the wealthiest cities in Europe.
+After immersing ourselves in history and culture, we enjoy the vibrant atmosphere of the city in the evening, returning to the cortijo after dinner.

 • 6

-A short drive takes us to the El Chorro Gorge where we are dropped off at the Guadalhorce Dam and reservoir where we begin our walk.
-The walk will take us to the start of the amazing Caminito del Rey, which offers some of the most spectacular scenery in Spain.The Caminito del Rey is a narrow cliffside path hanging 100m above the waters of the river Guadalhorce.
-Originally built around 1905 and improved around 1921 it fell into disrepair and over the past decades, the path became known as ‘the most dangerous path in the world' or even the ‘walk of death'.The new Caminito del Rey was reconstructed and reopened to the public on 28 March 2015, with the route and design of the path keeping as closely as possible to the old one but now respecting high safety standards.
-Due to overwhelmingly positive feedback, as of 2017, this walk is an included activity and your leader will be walking this path with the group.
-After we finish the walk along the Caminito del Rey, there will be a chance to relax and have a little rest by the reservoir.The Caminito del Rey ticket is included in the cost of the trip and will be arranged by Exodus upon booking.
-However please be aware that for reservations made less than 90 days prior to departure, there may be a supplement to pay to guarantee entrance as ticket numbers are limited.
-We will be able to check this upon booking and confirm the amount of the supplement if it applies.Walk Profile: Distance- 8km/ 5 miles, total ascent 175m and descent 275m, approx. 3 hours walking.
+A short drive takes us to El Chorro gorge, where we are dropped off at the Guadalhorce Dam and reservoir to begin our walk.
+We’ll head to the start of El Caminito del Rey, a narrow cliffside path hanging 328ft (100m) above the Guadalhorce river.
+Originally built around 1905, and improved around 1921, it fell into disrepair, earning it the moniker ‘the most dangerous path in the world' or even the ‘walk of death'.
+The new Caminito del Rey was reconstructed and reopened to the public in 2015, with the route and design replicating (as much as possible) the old one, but with higher safety standards.
+After, there will be a chance to relax and rest by the reservoir.
+The Caminito del Rey ticket is included in the cost of the trip and will be arranged by Exodus upon booking.
+However, please be aware that for reservations made less than 90 days prior to departure, there may be a supplement to pay to guarantee entrance as ticket numbers are limited.
+We will be able to check this upon booking and confirm the amount of the supplement if it applies.
+Distance 9km; Ascent: 574ft (175m); descent: 902ft (275m); approximately three hours walking

 • 7

-Today we walk a circuit around the impressive Penon Crag that looms over the Cortijo Rosario.
-El Penon is the highest point in the province of Seville – 1130m above sea level, offering dramatic views of the landscape around Algamitas and neighbouring villages, hills and farmland.
-On the way back to the Cortijo, we stop for some drinks on a lovely panoramic terrace.Walk Profile: Distance- 13km/ 8 miles, total ascent 470m and descent 470m, approx. 5 hours walking including stops
+Today we walk around the impressive Peñon Crag, which looms over Cortijo Rosario.
+El Peñon is the highest point in the Seville province, 3,700ft (1,130m) above sea level, offering dramatic views of the landscape around Algamitas and the neighbouring villages, hills and farmland.
+On the way back to the cortijo, we stop for drinks on a lovely panoramic terrace.
+Distance 14km; Ascent: 1,542ft (470m); descent: 1,542ft (470m); approximately five hours walking including stops

 • 8

-End Cortijo Rosario, Algamitas.
+End Cortijo Rosario, Algamitas

 Naar boven